skyxnn/skyxnn/README.md

 ### Hi there 👋

-I'm Cheon YeaEun who is dreaming of becoming a Data Scientist.<br>
+I'm Cheon YeaEun.<br>
-I majored in AI Big Data & Management and graduated from Kookmin Univ in February 2024.
+I majored in AI Big Data & Management at Kookmin University and graduated from Kookmin Univ in February 2024.
 <br><br><br>

 ### Skill